-Maths in the Lower School at Downsend is fun, challenging and multi-sensory.
+Maths in the Junior School at Downsend is fun, challenging and multi-sensory.
 It is vital that all children have a sound understanding of the number system and the way in which numbers can be constructed.
 Therefore, we encourage children to build various numbers with concrete apparatus; use visual images to demonstrate mathematical concepts wherever possible and set investigations that encourage inquisitive minds to explore the various patterns and relationships that can be discovered.

 Our children should be given an opportunity to: